Holmes555/obsidian-templates/README.md

 ## 📖 Usage

 This template collection is **completely free to use**.

-Simply copy the entire repository contents to your Obsidian vault folder.
-That's it!
-You can start using the templates immediately.
+### Quick Start (Testing)

+To test the templates, simply clone this repository and open it as an Obsidian vault:

+1. Clone this repository: `git clone <repository-url>`
+2. Open Obsidian and select "Open folder as vault"
+3. Choose the cloned repository folder
+4. Start exploring and using the templates!

+### Using in Your Existing Vault

+If you want to use these templates in your existing Obsidian vault:

-1. Download or clone this repository
+1. Clone or download this repository
-2. Copy all files and folders to your Obsidian vault
+2. Copy all files and folders to your Obsidian vault folder
 3. Install the required plugins (see Requirements above)
 4. Start creating notes using the templates!